MaazMS/containers/concepts/ncc/introduction.md

  # Cgroup
 Control Groups (cgroups), which provide a mechanism for easily managing and monitoring system resources, by partitioning things like cpu time, system memory, disk and network bandwidth, into groups, then assigning tasks to those groups.

+# Discretionary Access Control (DAC)
+Discretionary Access Control (DAC) which enforces security by ownership.
+If a user owns a file, he is allowed to set the read, write, and execute permissions for that file.
+In this model, users control the data at their discretion.
+The owner of the system does not have total control over the system; the users do.

+# Mandatory Access Controls (MAC)
+ MAC model, access is controlled strictly by the administrator.
+The administrator sets all permissions.
+Users cannot set their own permissions, even if they own the object.
+Because of this, MAC systems are considered very secure.
+This is because of the centralized administration.

+ #  service oriented architectures(SOA)
+  service oriented architectures  A service-oriented architecture is essentially a collection of services.
+These services communicate with each other.
+The communication can involve either simple data passing or it could involve two or more services coordinating some activity.
+Some means of connecting services to each other is needed.

+ # Platform as a service (PaaS)
+Platform as a service (PaaS) is a complete development and deployment environment in the cloud,